aarongitlin/agv2/source/writings/systems.md

 ---
 title: Design Systems in the Real World
 date: 3/10/2015
+date_formatted: October 2015
 intro: Everyone knows we should be designing systems, but are there other considerations before committing to this approach?
+tags: design-systems, process
+hero_image: "../images/ELS/design-system.jpg"

 ---

 The concept of design systems has gained a lot of popularity recently in the fields of user experience and user interface design.
 Check out [this list](http://styleguides.io/) to see a large collection of articles and resources that discuss design systems and their common form of documentation: the style guide.
 This style guide is sometimes called a "living" style guide, implying that it is periodically updated and maintained, and not just a static tome.

 The actual contents and terminology behind these guides is not uniform across the industry.
 For the sake of this post I would like to keep my definitions quite general and save some specific and semantic arguments for another time.
 For now I am assuming that the core of a style guide includes typography, color, logo and essential iconography and imagery.
 For a style guide to be functional as part of a robust designs system, it must also include global components like navigation, buttons, forms, tables, etc. It should also note any metaphor or structural approach used in the creation of the product (for instance, [Google’s use of cards](https://www.google.com/design/spec/material-design/introduction.html#introduction-principles)).

 Other terms often used include Pattern Library, Design Guide, Interface Guidelines, and likely many others I’m unaware of.
 There are arguably important distinctions between these terms, but for now I am using the term Style Guide as a general collection of interface patterns and components.

 —